IBM/zoau-node/CONTRIBUTING.md

 No pull request can be merged without being reviewed and approved.

-If you are looking to contribute to zoau-node development, follow these steps to set up your development environment:
+If you are looking to contribute to zoau Node.js development, follow these steps to set up your development environment:

-### Cloning and Building zoau-node
+### Cloning and Building

 1. Follow the instructions in
 https://www.ibm.com/docs/en/zoau/latest?topic=installing-configuring-zoa-utilities to install